konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 * Average number of posts per member
 * Number of members who upgraded to paying accounts
 * Number who joined 6 months ago and are still active

+### CommunityReflection

+Do such audit at least twice a year

+* What are the challenges for your community audience?
+* Who are your community personas?
+* Who are the key people within your org?
+* Why community should matter to them?

 ### StrategyTips